The Benefits of Blue Light Blocking Eyeglasses

 Blue light from electronic screens can be harmful to your eyes and may lead to long-term damage.
 However, with blue light blocking glasses, you can shield your eyes from this potential harm and enjoy a more comfortable experience while working on your computer or phone.

 Blue light blocking eyeglasses are available with or without a prescription, so anyone can benefit from their use.
-If you spend a lot of time in front of electronic screens, schedule an eye exam with us in Newport or Waterville and ask our doctors about blue light glasses.
+If you spend a lot of time in front of electronic screens, schedule an eye exam with us in Newport and ask our eye doctor about blue light glasses.